singular-gpispace/gspc-res/README.md

 ```

 Note, that this command needs to be executed again if you open a new terminal session.
-In particular, the environment variable `MODULAR_INSTALL_DIR` is available only after executing this command.
+In particular, the environment variable `GSPC-RES_INSTALL_DIR` is available only after executing this command.

 ## Set up ssh